wzthu/Rbowtie2/README.md

 ## Source Package Information
 The `Rbowtie2` package uses the bowtie2 v2.4.4 source code which was obtained from https://sourceforge.net/projects/bowtie-bio/.
 The folders doc, example, scripts, and some non-code files were deleted to reduce the package size.
 To manually update the bowtie2 source package, delete the current bowtie2 folder in the src directory and replace it with the current bowtie2 release version.
-In the bowtie2 source directory there should be a Makefile.
+In the src/bowtie2 directory there should be a Makefile.
 Open the Makefile and make the following changes:

 1. Update the .PHONY clean declaration
 ```